WallarooLabs/blog.wallaroolabs.com/content/post/parallelizing-classification-on-pandas-dataframes-with-wallaroo.md

 |       5:47.69 |  6:28.21 | 6.28.65*  |   3:16.28 |  1:41.35  |

-And with the Million-line file:
+And with the million-line file:

 | original code | 1 worker | 2 workers | 4 workers | 8 workers |
 |---------------|----------|-----------|-----------|-----------|